UW-La Crosse football: Turnovers cost Eagles upset oppertunity against Hardin-Simmons

 The UW-La Crosse football team looked like gunslingers early Saturday against sixth-ranked Hardin-Simmons University.

-After three touchdowns on their first three possessions, the 11th-ranked Eagles ran out of firepower and shot themselves in the foot with three fourth quarter turnovers in a 28-21 loss to the sixth-ranked Cowboys.
+After three touchdowns on their first three possessions, the 11th-ranked Eagles ran out of firepower and shot themselves in the foot with three fourth-quarter turnovers in a 28-21 loss to the sixth-ranked Cowboys at the Veterans Memorial Field Sports Complex.

 With 1:13 left in the game and the ball at midfield, senior quarterback Keyser Helterbrand was intercepted by linebacker Cade Michna to dash their home opener hopes.
 It came one play after a long completion to junior wide receiver Jack Studer was called back as Helterbrand threw it past the line of scrimmage.